anywhichway/intersector/README.md

 # Updates (reverse chronological order)

+2020-07-15 v1.0.15 - Split into three internal functions.
+Slight speed and size improvement.
+Speed more consistent across test runs.
+Easier to maintain.
+Thanks @titoBouzout!

 2020-07-14 v1.0.14 - Documentation updates.

 2020-07-13 v1.0.13 - Optimized further for size and speed.

 2017-05-29 v1.0.12 - Fixed bug with keyed objects.
-If a key way undefined on an object, the code would include it.
+If a key was undefined on an object, the code would include it.

-2017-05-21 v1.0.10 - Minor optimization, moved sort function to be predifined instead of within lexical scope of sort call.
+2017-05-21 v1.0.10 - Minor optimization, moved sort function to be predefined instead of within lexical scope of sort call.

 2017-05-21 v1.0.9 - Reverted to `var`, it is slightly faster.
 Reduced code size by 50%.
 Improved performance for objects.